-A Louisville Medical Malpractice Doctor Overviews Internist and Family Practitioner Negligence
+A Louisville Medical Malpractice Lawyer Serving Clients Injured by Internist or Family Practitioner Negligence

 Your internist or family practitioners may be the doctors who you see most often, as well as the doctors who you trust the most.
 However, even though they are making life-or-death decisions in the emergency room or the operating room on a daily basis, their work and their skill can still have an enormous affect on your health and your life.
 In fact, a misdiagnosis, a mistreatment, or misread test results could have devastating consequences, and even cut your life short.